The Landlord's Playbook

 Here are some examples of rules you can use:

-1. No noise on weekdays and no noise after 10 pm over weekends
+1. No noise on weekdays after 8 pm and no noise after 10 pm over weekends.
+Be respectful of different schedules - some people work night shift, so no loud music in general.

-3. The bin will be taken out on X day and each tenant will be responsible for taking it out on a schedule as well as the landlord - the schedule will be developed together and agreed upon
+3. The bin will be taken out on x day and each tenant will be responsible for taking it out on a schedule as well as the landlord - the schedule will be developed together and agreed upon OR Tenants are to contribute R50 per month to hire a groundskeeper who is tasked with taking out the bin and keeping the yard, balcony and stairs clean every wee.

 4. No visitors after 9:30 pm

-5. Make plans for parking space- no fighting.
-Ask your visitors to not block the traffic when visiting you
+5. Organise with your fellow tenants regarding schedules and times when parking in the yard - no fighting.
+Ask your visitors not to block the traffic when visiting you

 6. Keep the dignity of this home high